bwasty/teth/README.md

 * create a small browser game on top of it to teach the basics of Ethereum

 ## Current state
-There are structs that should cover most necessary data structures, and a bit of validatation and execution logic here and there.
+There are structs that should cover most necessary data structures, a bit of validatation and execution logic here and there, and a few JSON RPC methods.
 Almost ready to send transactions...

 ## Difference to parity-ethereum
 `teth` uses many of the same utility crates as `parity-ethereum` (such as `rlp`, `patricia-trie`, `tiny-keccak` and `ethereum-types`), but otherwise aims to be an independent implementation of the specification.
 Also, `parity-ethereum` is quite large (~143k LoC) and has many options; `teth` will remain small and just implement the specification in a straight-forward manner.